Mouthguards and Snoreguards

 The process we use to make a night guard is precise and will be customized to fit your mouth and teeth for true comfort and proper function.

-- We take an exact impression of your top and bottom teeth to create a model or mold of your opposing teeth.
+- We take an exact digital impression of your top and bottom teeth to create a model of your opposing teeth.
 We also take a “bite registration” which shows how your upper and lower teeth come together.
-These components then go to our dental lab.
+These digital components then go to our dental lab.

-- Our lab will fabricate your night guard using a type of acrylic shaped around the model we sent to form a perfect-fitting protective barrier between the upper and lower teeth.
+- Our lab will fabricate your night guard using a type of acrylic shaped around the digital model we send to form a perfect-fitting protective barrier between the upper and lower teeth.